EspiraMarvin/hierarchical-partition-keys/README.md

 ##### USECASES

 1. > Multitenant architecture application
-2. > Sharded systems (using a combination of both range based and hash algorithm sharding)
+2. > Sharded systems (using a combination of both range based and consistent hash algorithm sharding)

 ##### General rule of thumb: